Acupuncture is the practice of stimulating specific points under your skin using very thin needles.

 Non-TCM providers, such as some physiotherapists, may use Western medical acupuncture to treat various pain and injury problems, but not some of the other conditions treated by TCM providers.

 The use of acupuncture is not always based on scientific evidence.
 Read about the evidence below at does acupuncture work?

 What happens during acupuncture treatment?

-The first session can take up to an hour and later ones around 30 minutes.
-Six to 12 treatments, spread over a few months, are usually needed for each complaint.
+The first session can take up to an hour and follow up appointments about 15–30 minutes.
+You usually have 6–12 treatments, spread over a few months, for each condition.

-Depending on what is being treated, 5 to 20 needles are gently inserted into your skin.
+Depending on what is being treated, 5–20 needles are gently inserted into your skin.
 You may feel an aching sensation when they are first placed but it should not be painful.
-The needles remain for 10–20 minutes while you relax and may be moved or twirled.
+The needles stay in place for 10–20 minutes while you relax.
+They may be moved or twirled during this time.